Article List | V11 Issue 2

 Within the issue, we get a chance to explore familiar topics in new ways, seeing the continued expanding potential for teaching and learning through popular culture.
 These topics are treated in a way both strikingly fresh and strikingly germane to the hyper-politicized current moment.
 Metaphors abound, and readers will find not just messages borne of authorial intent, but also parallels to their own experience in our delicate 21st century.

-The first article of the issue begins with Nayoung Seo’s “Revising Paradise Lost Through K-Pop: A Global Approach to Teaching Writing.”
+The first article of the issue begins with Nayoung Bishoff’s “Revising Paradise Lost Through K-Pop: A Global Approach to Teaching Writing.”
 In it, ideas of coming of age and sociopolitical tensions are explored through considering Korean youth culture.
-Seo writes that “Young students are taught to honor older people’s opinions as part of their culture,” which is certainly respectful—but that it also “lead[s] to the silencing of their new ideas or thoughts due to the cultural expectation to defer to parental or teachers’ suggestions.”
-Seo proposes that when K-Pop group BTS pushes back on these strictures through their music in film, they surmount the more-typical intimate interpersonal tension and push this ideological clash into mainstream global awareness:
+Bishoff writes that “Young students are taught to honor older people’s opinions as part of their culture,” which is certainly respectful—but that it also “lead[s] to the silencing of their new ideas or thoughts due to the cultural expectation to defer to parental or teachers’ suggestions.”
+Bishoff proposes that when K-Pop group BTS pushes back on these strictures through their music in film, they surmount the more-typical intimate interpersonal tension and push this ideological clash into mainstream global awareness:

 Milton depicts how the lost innocence of Adam and Eve does not lead to an absolute downfall; rather, their newly obtained knowledge becomes a resource for experiencing God’s grace through the coming of the Son of God.
 Through this paradoxical message—growing through loss—BTS encourages youths to expand their edges by growing through the innocence of strict South Korean social norms and the competitive educational environment imposed on them by the parental and adult generations.